 More frequently, a TBI involves damage to the brain cells akin to the head being hit or shaken.
 There also may be another type of brain injury present, such as bleeding in the brain but is not necessary.
 The more significant the TBI, the more likely it will involve other physical injuries to the brain.
 The hardest TBIs to detect are the ones that are least expected because the accident was not necessarily that big of one with respect to property damage.

 Brain injuries can lead to a wide range of short and long-term symptoms.
 Depending on the type and severity of the injury, you or a loved one may make a full recovery.
 However, given the brain?s sensitivity and importance, more severe injuries can lead to permanent changes and difficulties in your life.
-If you are suffering from a mild, moderate, or severe TBI, and you believe someone else is responsible for the injury, call our brain injury lawyers at Lugar Law PC right away.
+If you are suffering from a mild, moderate, or severe TBI, and you believe someone else is responsible for the injury, call our brain injury lawyers at Lugar Injury Law right away.

 Types of Brain Injuries